-I am a Professor at the Harvard Graduate School of Education and a faculty research fellow at the National Bureau of Economic Research.
+I am a Professor at the Harvard Kennedy School and the Harvard Graduate School of Education and a research associate at the National Bureau of Economic Research.
 Here is a link to a short version of my current CV.
 Here is my Google Scholar page.

 My research focuses broadly on the economics of skill development, education and the labor market.
 I recently received the Early Career Award from the Association for Education Finance and Policy (AEFP).
 In 2013 I was named a William T. Grant Scholar for my project, The Long-Run Influence of School Accountability: Impacts, Mechanisms and Policy Implications.

 I have a new paper with Chris Walters called "The Impacts of Price and Spending Subsidies on U.S. Postsecondary Attainment."
 The abstract is below:

 Increasing the postsecondary attainment rate of college-age youth is an important economic priority in the U.S. and in other developed countries.
 Yet little is known about whether different forms of public subsidy can increase degree completion.
 In this paper, we compare the impact of the marginal taxpayer dollar on postsecondary attainment when it is spent on lowering tuition prices versus increasing the quality of the college experience.
 We do so by estimating the causal impact of changes in tuition and spending on enrollment and degree completion in U.S. public postsecondary institutions between 1990 and 2013.
 We estimate these impacts using a newly assembled data set of legislative tuition caps and freezes, combined with variation in exposure to state budget shocks that is driven by differences in historical reliance on state appropriations.
 We find large impacts of spending on enrollment and degree completion.
 In contrast, we find no impact of price changes.
 Our estimates suggest that spending increases are more effective per-dollar than price cuts as a means of increasing postsecondary attainment.